denten/denten.github.io/_includes/CV/03-publish.md

 ### Projects in Progress

 1. "Ghost Writer," book manuscript in progress.
-2. "The Textual Laboratory," book manuscript in development.
+2. "Experimental Humanities in the Laboratory," book manuscript in development.
+3. "Writers Room," book manuscript in development.
 3. "Soft Power through State Reading Rooms," article in progress.
-4. "Vaccine Hesitancy as Literary Form," article in progress.
+4. "Misguided Maze: Benchmarking Undetected Influence in Large Language Models," article in progress.
+5. "What is Digital Ethnography?" and "Digital Ethnography in the Shadows," articles in progress.